 A copy of Justice Locke’s public Judgment and Reasons may be found here.

-Teva was successfully represented by Aitken Klee’s David Aitken, Markus Klee, Bryan Norrie and Jonathan Giraldi.
+Teva was successfully represented by Aitken Klee’s David Aitken, Marcus Klee, Bryan Norrie and Jonathan Giraldi.